Einselection, Equilibrium and Cosmology: Consistent Histories

 to the $ij$ path.
 The paths are considered consistent if the $p^{CH}_{ij}$ obey the sum rules expected of classical probabilities.
 For example, one could define a coarse grained history (labeled by $ 1 \circ $) where no projections are inserted at $t_1$, and classically one would expect

 However, in general off diagonal elements of $D$ come in giving

-We say we have identified good sets of consistent histories when the off diagonal contributions in Eqn.~\ref{eqn:pch2circquant} (which describe quantum interference effects) are sufficiently small, so that the classical expression (Eqn.~\ref{eqn:pch2circclass}) is obeyed to the desired tolerance.
+We say we have identified good sets of consistent histories when the off diagonal contributions in Eqn.~\ref{eqn:pch2circquant} (which describe quantum interference effects) are sufficiently small, so that the classical expression (Eqn.~\ref{eqn:pch2circclass}) is obeyed to the desired tolerance\footnote{We note that, in addition to its use in the CH formalism, Eqn.~\ref{eqn:pch2circclass} shows up in other contexts as a metric of classicality.
+For example, Eqn.~\ref{eqn:pch2circclass} corresponds to a form of the Kolmogorov consistency condition, and there is a body of work investigating deviations from Eqn.~\ref{eqn:pch2circclass} in quantum systems and their implications for classicality within a projective measurement framework (e.g.~\cite{MilzPhysRevX.10.041049,Milz2020,Strasberg2019}). }.

 Figure~\ref{fig:Branching} illustrates the full set of paths considered here, along with the path labels and corresponding projection operators.

 In a more general CH formalism, with many projection times and many components to the complete sets of projectors, there are a multitude of sum rules that can be checked.
 For our purposes the relatively simple framework set up here suffices.